meteor/meteor/content/security.md

 });
 ```

-The above method is great because you can have the flexibility of having some optional fields and only passing the ones you want to change.
-In particular, what makes it possible for this method is that the security considerations of setting one's full name and date of birth are the same - we don't have to do different security checks for different fields being set.
+The above Method is great because you can have the flexibility of having some optional fields and only passing the ones you want to change.
+In particular, what makes it possible for this Method is that the security considerations of setting one's full name and date of birth are the same - we don't have to do different security checks for different fields being set.
 Note that it's very important that the `$set` query on MongoDB is generated on the server - we should never take MongoDB operators as-is from the client, since they are hard to validate and could result in unexpected side effects.

 #### Refactoring to have global security rules